 “Inflation, a global recession, hawkish central banks and systemic credit events”.

 According to a Pew Research Center analysis, inflation rates have doubled in 37 of 44 advanced economies over the past two years.
 In fact, the inflation rate today is higher than it’s been since the early 1980s.
 UK inflation is at a record 9% and rising.
 The largest relative increase in inflation among G7 countries was in Germany, climbing to 7.4%, the highest in 50 years.
 The annual inflation rate in the US accelerated to 9.1% in June, the highest since November ‘81.
-This led Goldman Sachs CEO David Solomon to state that state that
+This led Goldman Sachs CEO David Solomon to state that

 “inflation is ‘deeply entrenched’ in the U.S. economy and impacting conditions on a multitude of fronts”.